-When the exploration began, the geology and structural history was poorly understood, mainly due to lack of outcrop and farming activities.
-The lack of outcrop meant geophysics, RC logging and downhole interpretations of optical televiewer (OTV) images have been vital for the interpretation of the underlying lithology and structures to date, and has also provided critical information about the general geology and mineralisation of the area.
+When exploration began, the geology and structural history were poorly understood, mainly due to farming activity and lack of outcrop.
+The lack of outcrop meant geophysics, RC logging, and downhole interpretations of optical televiewer (OTV) images have been vital for the interpretation of the underlying lithology and structures to date, and has also provided critical information about the general geology and mineralisation of the area.

-Using these data, a structural framework was established to guide the creation of 2D and 3D geologic and mineral potential models.
-The 3D prospectivity model is being used to constrain resource estimates and for drill targeting, whilst the 2D model is being used to establish targets outside the mine area for further exploration drilling.
+Using these data, a structural framework was established to guide the creation of 2D and 3D geology and mineral potential maps.
+The 3D mineral potential map was used to constrain resource estimates and for drill targeting, whilst the 2D mineral potential map was used to establish targets outside of the mine area for further exploration drilling.

 Combined with on-site logging of lithology and data from tools used in the field, wireline logging has enabled the exploration team to take a significant step towards a more complete understanding of the geology at Tampia Hill.